Yiguandao: Zhang Tianran's leadership and spread in the 1930s

-Between the late years of the Qing dynasty and 1945, China went through a period of crisis, civil unrest and foreign invasion.
+Between the late years of Qing regime and 1945, China went through a period of crisis, civil unrest and foreign invasion.
 The Confucian orthodoxy and the empire crumbled quickly.
 In the republican China between 1912 and 1949 folk religious sects mushroomed and expanded rapidly.

 Zhang Tianran, whose secular name was Zhang Guangbi, was born in 1889 in Jining, Shandong.
 In 1915, he was initiated into Yiguandao by Lu Zhongyi, the 17th patriarch of the sect.
 After the death of Lu in 1925 the movement fragmented due to strife over the leadership.
 One of the subgroups that formed was led by Zhang Tianran.

+In the late 1920s, Yiguandao became a registered organization with the civil authorities and set up altars, usually in homes, and usually semipublic.
+During this period, Yiguandao spread its message through the practice of spirit writing, in which a medium (typically a boy), would commune with the gods and write messages in sand which others interpreted.
+Initiation in Yiguandao was typically informal.

 In 1930, Zhang Tianran became the 18th patriarch of Yiguandao.
 He took Sun Suzhen as his partner, proclaiming that their marriage was a message from the Eternal Mother, and that he was the incarnation of Jigong, a deified miracle monk that lived between the late 12th and the 13th century.
 However, few members welcomed the new claims; many challenged the validity of the revelation and left the group.
 For this reason, Zhang Tianran and his wife moved to Jinan in 1931.
 There, different religious groups were competing with each other, and Zhang Tianran began preaching Yiguandao himself.

 Zhang Tianran recruited hundreds of followers, and Jinan became the main base of Yiguandao.
 Many initiated members began preaching in other big cities, where Yiguandao was well received.
 From 1934 Yiguandao missionaries were sent to Tianjin and Qingdao.
 To facilitate the spread Zhang Tianran restructured Yiguandao, that since then had preserved the nine-levels structure (jiupin liantai) of Xiantiandao.
 The new structure had four levels, Zhang as the patriarch, and below him the leaders of the way (daozhang), the initiators (dianchuan shi), and further below the masters of the altars (tanzhu).
 The initiators functioned as missionaries, while the masters of altars were managers of administrative units composed of multiple congregations.

 With the rapid growth of Yiguandao, Zhang Tianran's status as a divine patriarch (shizun) was strengthened, with a large number of pamphlets published to justify his divinity.